Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Related Work

-\textbf{Large language models (LLMs) in programming education.} LLMs hold the promise of enhancing the field of education \cite{Lim2023GA, Baidoo-Anu2023ED}, especially through a complementary relationship between human teachers and LLMs \cite{Jeon23LLM}.
-Out of numerous subcategories within the field of education, programming education has been a greatly beneficial domain for applying LLMs.
-Recent works have investigated the capabilities of LLMs for various programming education scenarios \cite{DBLP:conf/icer/PhungPCGKMSS22}, including generating programming exercises and code explanations \cite{DBLP:conf/icer/SarsaDH022}, generating high-precision feedback \cite{DBLP:journals/corr/abs-2302-04662,GPT4Hints-GPT3.5Val}, repairing bugs in programming assignments \cite{DBLP:journals/corr/abs-2209-14876}, task/solution synthesis for visual programming \cite{neurtasksyn,DBLP:conf/icer/Singla22}, and generating code execution trace \cite{DBLP:conf/icer/Singla22}.
-Our work differs from existing works as we aim to use LLMs for modeling a student to generate a student's coding attempt.
+\textbf{LLMs in programming education.} Generative AI and LLMs hold great promise in enhancing the field of education through a complementary relationship between human teachers and generative models~\cite{DBLP:journals/corr/abs-2402-01580,DBLP:journals/eait/JeonL23a}.
+Some of the earlier works applying LLMs in educational settings focused on computing and programming education domains and studied a various of scenarios, including generating high-precision feedback \cite{DBLP:journals/corr/abs-2302-04662,GPT4Hints-GPT3.5Val}, generating programming exercises \cite{DBLP:conf/icer/SarsaDH022}, repairing bugs in programming assignments~\cite{DBLP:journals/corr/abs-2209-14876}, task synthesis for visual programming \cite{neurtasksyn,DBLP:conf/icer/Singla22}, and benchmarking LLMs capabilities with that of human tutors~\cite{DBLP:conf/icer/Singla22,DBLP:conf/icer/PhungPCGKMSS22}.
+Our work differs from these works, given our focus on leveraging LLMs for modeling a student and synthesizing students' attempts.

-\textbf{Student modeling and synthesis in open-ended learning environments.} Despite the challenging nature of open-ended learning environments, there have been notable advancements in this area such as misconception discovery \cite{DBLP:conf/sigcse/EmersonSRWMBL20, DBLP:conf/lak/0004SWMPP21}, identification of struggling students \cite{DBLP:conf/edm/CockMGK21}, performance and interest forecasting \cite{DBLP:conf/edm/WangSLP17, DBLP:conf/lak/EmersonMRAL23}, student attempt synthesis \cite{DBLP:journals/corr/abs-2205-01265}, and investigating problem-solving approaches \cite{DBLP:conf/lak/KongHBO23}.
-In terms of ensuring the validity and reliability of these student modeling methods, \cite{Effenberger2021VR} discussed the adoption of non-binary performance metrics as a better alternative to binary measures.
-Our work is closest to the work of \cite{DBLP:journals/corr/abs-2205-01265} as we are addressing the problem of synthesizing a student's behavior.
-We also use their benchmark, \textsc{StudentSyn}, to synthesize a student's coding attempt in visual programming for evaluation.
-Their work also proposed an automated method, \textsc{NeurSS}, for the benchmark.
-However, \textsc{NeurSS} requires a complicated pipeline and involves extensive real-world student data -- our framework using LLMs aims to tackle these issues.